greyblake/nutype/README.md

 * Refactor: extract common generator functions
 * Cleanup tests: split number tests into integer and float
 * Use absolute path to `Result` in the generated code
+* Rename inner generated `validate` and `sanitize` methods into something more unique.
+Otherwise it may conflict because of `use super::*;`
+* Rename default inner modules into something less scary